2016 Women’s Executive Leadership Program Class

 Cody McSellers-McCray, MPH, CHES

-Cody is a Nonprofit and Healthcare Consultant and Co-Founder of International Sport Exchange Program (ISEP).
+Cody is Regional Director of Community Health at Presence Health.
+During her fellowship she was Nonprofit and Healthcare Consultant and Co-Founder of International Sport Exchange Program (ISEP).
 As a consultant, Cody finds solutions to address health and social inequities to improve the quality of life for vulnerable populations (women & girls, youth, people of color and low-income).
 For ISEP, Cody helps improve the lives of youth across the world using sports and games, following the message that "young people around the world live, eat, and play just like you,"

 Previously she served as the Business Development Executive, Midwest & Southeast for Health Leads, a national social enterprise that envisions a healthcare system that addresses all patients' basic resource needs as a standard part of quality care.
 Health Leads works with clinics to connect patients to basic resources, improve health outcomes and patient satisfaction while lowering the cost of care.
 In this role, Cody is responsible for securing new strategic partnerships working directly with health systems leaders.
 Cody joined Health Leads after working in the public health, government, and nonprofit sectors, with a focus on expanding health care access and addressing racial and ethnic health disparities through initiatives that address barriers to care, promote wellness, and improve community systems that address social determinants of health.
 Prior to Health Leads, Cody served as the Director of Health Promotions for Westside Health Authority (WHA), a community-based organization in Chicago.
 Under her leadership, WHA increased its annual grant funding by exceeding the organization's growth strategy, resulting in expanded health outreach and education programming, and increasing WHA capacity to serve more patients annually through new strategic partnerships.
 She founded Every Woman Counts Breast Health Program, Move "N" Crunch Junior Healthy Lifestyles Program, and the Health Living Walking Challenge.
 Cody also served as the Director of Programming for the Women's Health Foundation (WHF) and as Manager of Parks and Recreation for Chicago Park District (CPD).